jcberthon/containers/ntp/Readme.md

 _Note: if you are just interested in trying out this container and run it in the foreground with logs displayed on the console, execute this instead: `docker run --rm -it --cap-drop ALL --cap-add NET_BIND_SERVICE --cap-add SYS_TIME --cap-add SYS_RESOURCE jcberthon/ntpd -g -n` and you can use Ctrl+C to stop the container.
 The container instance will be automatically deleted (due to the use of the `--rm` option)._

+If you want to use the option `-N` (which tried to elevate the ntpd priority), with the above command you will get `set_process_priority: No way found to improve our priority`.
+The `ntpd` daemon will still be running, so it is not blocking, but if you want to add that capability, you need to add `--cap-add SYS_NICE` to the command line.

+If you want to use this ntp server on your network, you can also publish the port by using the option `--publish 123:123/udp`.